DeluxeOwl/chronicle/README.md

     - The simplest implementation.
 It stores all events in memory.
     - **Use Case**: Ideal for quickstarts, examples, and running tests.
     - **Tradeoff**: It is not persistent.
 All data is lost when the application restarts.
 It can only be used within a single process.
-- **Pebble**: `eventlog.NewPebble(db)`
-    - A persistent, file-based key-value store - developed by Cockroach Labs.
-    - **Use Case**: Where you need persistence without the overhead of a full database server.
-    - **Tradeoff**: Like the in-memory store, it is intended for use by a single process at a time.
-Concurrently writing to the same database files from different processes will lead to corruption.
-This happens because pebble doesn't have a read-then-write atomic primitive.
 - **SQLite & PostgreSQL**: `eventlog.NewSqlite(db)` and `eventlog.NewPostgres(db)`
     - These are robust, production-ready implementations that leverage SQL databases for persistence.
 PostgreSQL is ideal for distributed, high-concurrency applications, while SQLite is a great choice for single-server deployments.
     - **Use Case**: Most of them.